mloomes/Car/README.md

 # Car Project
 To start:
+1. This project runs on node.js.
+Please ensure this is installed.
-1. Download project
+2. Download project
-2. Browse to the root directory in a cmd prompt (...\Car)  and run "npm install"
+3. Browse to the root directory in a cmd prompt (...\Car)  and run "npm install"
-3. Run "npm start"
+4. Run "npm start"
-4. Open a browser and go to http://localhost:3000
+5. Open a browser and go to http://localhost:3000